comp-imaging-sci/CLS-Mask_R-CNN/README.md

 * Code for plotting free-response operation charactieristc (FROC) curve for performanace evaluation.
 * Pre-trained model for CLS light-sheet microscopy images with ResNet-101 backbone
 ![pipeline](figures/pipeline.png)

+This code is an extension from the work of [matterport Mask R-CNN](https://github.com/matterport/Mask_RCNN).
+Please condider to cite both repositories (blbbex below) if you are using this in your research.